zacalex/routeTracker/README.md

 - ES is running

 Steps:

-- connect to ES
-  - Service discovery for Port
+- Service discovery for port
 - connect to ES
 - search with query

 For Sample code for Service discovery, check <a href="src/app/Service/elasticsearch.service.ts">elasticsearch.service.ts</a> function AfwDiscoverService